 Would a nuclear war end civilisation?
 It was initially thought that a nuclear blast might be so hot that it would ignite the atmosphere and make the Earth uninhabitable.
 Scientists estimated this was sufficiently unlikely that the weapons could be “safely” tested, and we now know this won’t happen.

-In the 1980s, the concern was that ash from burning buildings would plunge the Earth into a long-term winter that would make it impossible to grow crops for decades.16 Modern climate models suggest that a nuclear winter severe enough to kill everyone is very unlikely, though it’s hard to be confident due to model uncertainty.17
+In the 1980s, the concern was that ash from burning buildings would plunge the Earth into a long-term winter that would make it impossible to grow crops for decades.15 Modern climate models suggest that a nuclear winter severe enough to kill everyone is very unlikely, though it’s hard to be confident due to model uncertainty.16

-Even a “mild” nuclear winter, however, could still cause mass starvation.18 For this and other reasons, a nuclear war would be extremely destabilising, and it’s unclear whether civilisation could recover.
+Even a “mild” nuclear winter, however, could still cause mass starvation.17 For this and other reasons, a nuclear war would be extremely destabilising, and it’s unclear whether civilisation could recover.

-How likely is a nuclear war to permanently end civilisation?
+How likely is it that a nuclear war could permanently end human civilisation?
 It’s very hard to estimate, but it seems hard to conclude that the chance of a civilisation-ending nuclear war in the next century isn’t over 0.3%.
 That would mean the risks from nuclear weapons are greater than all the natural risks put together.
 (Read more about nuclear risks.)